-As we were talking, I remembered the time I climbed Mount Fuji in Japan with a group of other Marines.
-We were deployed there from Okinawa and had been operating at the base of the mountain.
-It was July 4, 1976 and we thought it would be cool to climb it to celebrate the day.
+One such time for me was the time some friends and I climbed Mount Fuji in Japan.
+We were deployed to a camp at the base of the mountain from Okinawa.
+It was July 4, 1976 and we had a military parade in honor of the 200th birthday of our Nation and about a dozen of us thought it would be cool to climb it to celebrate the day after the parade.

 Mount Fuji isn’t a difficult mountain to climb, there’s just a lot of it: a little more than 12,000 feet of it.
 A lot of Japanese successfully make a pilgrimage of the climb every year.
 You can climb it in about eight hours if you follow a trail.
 It’s certainly no Denali.

-We didn’t want to follow a trail, so we just started from our camp and walked straight up.
-We started early in the morning and climbed up the cinders all day long.
+We wanted the climb to be special though, so we didn’t want to follow a trail.
+Instead, we just started from our camp and walked straight up.
+We started right after the parade was finished—about mid-morning—and trudged up the cinders all day long.
 As the end of the day approached, we ran into some weather; it was mostly hail, rain, and wind and it pounded down into our faces as we looked up to climb.

 We didn’t quite have a plan for that.
 About half of our group decided to head back down the mountain, but the rest of us continued on.
 Not long after we split up, we came across an abandoned building that appeared to be intended as a shelter.
 It had three walls and, of course, the one that was missing was the one the weather was coming through.